critto-bg/ImprovedAnvil/ImprovedAnvil/Improved Anvil_readme.txt

 For my daughter, Kiana!

 Author: Sikret
 (e-mail address: sikret_the_great@yahoo.com)

 Forum: http://forums.blackwyrmlair.net/index.php?showforum=99

 Improved Anvil is a mod for BG2 and TOB.
-It requires TOB.
+It requires TOB or BG2EE.

 =====================
 What does this mod do?
 =====================

 1) Tactical challenges and Improved enemies

 2) Many New quests and encounters

 3) New types of monsters

 4) Fixes and tweaks:
    Improved Anvil applies several corrections and changes (including fixes and tweaks) to the original game.
 For details see the related document which is provided in the download package.